 believing the story that someone stole his body, but the fact is he knew the

 skeletons.
 That is hardly where truth belongs.
-To know and not know the truth
+The disciples lived with Judas for

-him.
-That is how well he blended into the others.
+spiritual matters.
 We too need to know the traitors

 who walk among us; we need to pray and seek God for the gift of discernment